hatemhosny/gh-action-example/README.md

 }
 ```

+Multiple playgrounds can be created by adding multiple JSON files in the same `.livecodes` folder.
+The [`title`](https://livecodes.io/docs/configuration/configuration-object#title) property of the [configuration object](https://livecodes.io/docs/configuration/configuration-object) is used as the playground name in the message, otherwise the filename is used.

 Note the use of `{{LC::TO_DATA_URL(./index.js)}}` in the [imports](https://livecodes.io/docs/features/module-resolution#custom-module-resolution) property.
 The file `index.js` is converted to a [data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) and imported in the playground.
 See later for more details and other options.

 - Trigger the action when a pull request is created or updated: